post-self/post-self.ink/content/stories/made-in-the-image.md

 I do not feel stress, I feel invigoration.

 I feel invigorated that I can now trundle around the grounds and root about in the grass or beneath the hedges.
-I can sleep beneath benches or stomp my feet at someone who startles me.
+I can sleep beneath benches or stomp my paws at someone who startles me.
 I can scratch at doors and eat from a bowl raw egg yolk and fish.

 I feel invigorated that I can do all of these things that make me feel more like a skunk than I ever had before while still being myself.
 I can set aside vast swaths of humanity, and it will all still be okay.
 Rav will still love me, and my days will still be spent in words and contemplation, and I will still wrap myself up in my inherited faith in God, but I will be this new thing and that will be okay.